-- Begin with tire pressures, aiming for optimal temperatures across the tire surface during laps.
-Use telemetry or pit reports to check tire data.
+- Begin with tyre pressures, aiming for optimal temperatures across the tyre surface during laps.
+Use telemetry or pit reports to check tyre data.

-- Adjust camber angles to ensure even tire wear and temperature distribution across the tire surface.
+- Adjust camber angles to ensure even tyre wear and temperature distribution across the tyre surface.
 More negative camber can increase grip in corners but may reduce straight-line speed.

 - Adjust toe settings for stability (toe-in) or agility (toe-out).

 - Tweak spring rates to affect the car’s responsiveness.
 Softer springs can increase grip but may make the car feel wallowy.